Some Applications of the Fractional Poisson Probability Distribution: Generalized Bell and Stirling Numbers

 \subsection{Fractional Stirling numbers of the second kind}

-Now we are set up to introduce the fractional generalization of the Stirling numbers\footnote{ Stirling numbers, introduced by J. Stirling \cite{Stirling} in 1730, have been studied in the past by many celebrated mathematicians.
+We introduce the fractional generalization of the Stirling numbers\footnote{ Stirling numbers, introduced by J. Stirling \cite{Stirling} in 1730, have been studied in the past by many celebrated mathematicians.
 Among them are Euler, Lagrange, Laplace and Cauchy.
 Stirling numbers play an important role in combinatorics, number theory, probability and statistics.
-There are two common sets of Stirling numbers, they are so-called Stirling numbers of the first kind and Stirling numbers of the second kind (for details, see Chapter 8 in Ref. \cite{Charalambides1} and \cite{Charalambides}).} of the second kind $S_{\mu }(m,l)$ by means of equation
+There are two common sets of Stirling numbers, they are so-called Stirling numbers of the first kind and Stirling numbers of the second kind (for details, see Refs. \cite{Charalambides1}, \cite{Charalambides}).} of the second kind $S_{\mu }(m,l)$ by means of equation

 where $B_{\mu }(x,m)$ is a fractional generalization of the Bell polynomials given by Eq.(\ref{eq37}) and the parameter $\mu $ is $0<\mu \leq 1$.
 At $\mu =1$, Eq.(\ref{eq55}) defines the integers $S(m,l)=S_{\mu }(m,l)|_{\mu =1}$, which are called Stirling numbers of the second kind.
 At $x=1$, when the fractional Bell polynomials $B_{\mu }(x,m)$ become the fractional Bell numbers, $B_{\mu }(m)=B_{\mu }(x,m)|_{x=1}$, Eq.(\ref{eq55}) gives us a new equation to express fractional Bell numbers in terms of fractional Stirling numbers of the second kind